top of page

 3. Feed a Joey

 This is a genuine Wildlife Sanctuary run by the amazing Mandy, a woman with a heart of gold.
-Join her at her home and help her bottle feed the joeys and other wildlife.
-Bookings are essential – give her a call on 0438921942 and places are $15 each (which go towards her costs).
-Allocate one and a half hours here.
+Join her at her home and help her bottle feed the joeys and other wildlife - which can include Ducks, Magpie Geese, an Emu, Eagles, snakes and other animals who need help at the time.
+Bookings are essential – jump online and book a spot.
+Places are $20 each (which go towards her costs).
+Allocate one and a half to two hours here.

 5. A trip to Wyndham.